mofasass/widget-core-library/tutorials/1 - Introduction.md

   `npm run start`

   - If the build was successful the widget will be running under `https://localhost:8080` after a few seconds.
-The server that hosts the widgets code runs under port 8080 and under the HTTPS protocol, which means you might get an HTTPS certificate error.
+The server that hosts the widgets code runs under port 8080 and under the HTTPS protocol with a self-signed certificate, which means you might get an HTTPS certificate error unless you trust the certificate.

 See the section 2 - Development for more information.

 ### Building a Project for Production